All posts

 For founders operating through formal entities, the legal separation between personal and business exists only to the extent that operational behavior respects it.

 When a founder treats the entity as an extension of themselves — mixing funds freely, making decisions without regard to which capacity they're acting in, documenting activities inconsistently — the practical separation degrades.
+The holding company substance analysis maps the extreme version of this pattern: an entity that exists on paper but whose operational evidence shows no substance behind the registration.
+The IRS piercing the corporate veil guidance outlines how commingling funds is one of the factors that can collapse entity protection.

 This degradation is invisible during normal operations.
 It becomes relevant when someone asks: which entity entered into this contract?
 Which entity owns this asset?
 Which entity bears liability for this obligation?
 If the answers are unclear because operational patterns have blurred the boundaries, the formal structure provides less separation than expected.